fuzzylogicgames/GitTraveler/README.md

 ## Using GitTraveler

 #### Filters
-GitTraveler provides a variety of filters to tailor your git log results to fit the specific need.
+GitTraveler provides a variety of filters to tailor your git log results to your specific needs.
 CLI filters and stop conditions are comma separated key value pairs.

 ##### Available Filters
 - branch (string): Name of branch, all results will only exist on this branch.